karstenw/nodebox-pyobjc/README.md

 1. Has some additional examples.
 See folders `Escher` and `geometry/Convex Hull`.

+1. New function filelist( folder or list of folders, pathonly=True )
+	1. Returns a path generator
+	1. If pathonly is False, it returns a (path, size, lastmodifieddatetime, oct(mode)) generator
+	1. The Following filenames are ignored: any name starting with '.', any name containing any of: '\r\n\t'.

+1. New function imagefiles( folder or list of folders, pathonly=True )
+	1. Same parameters and restrictions as filelist plus:
+	1.  filters file extensions for ".pdf .eps .tif .tiff .gif .jpg .jpeg .png"

 The adapted Nodebox library is available here: [Library](https://github.com/karstenw/Library).
 Download as zip, unpack, rename to 'NodeBox' and move it to ~/Library/Application Support/.